 Now a new small conference has been organized serving seven states and the District of Columbia with Elder J.H.
 Wagner at the helm; a proved champion of Christian education.In the autumn of 1945, a workers’ meeting was held at Elder M. S. Banfield’s church in Newark, New Jersey, and the subject that had “top priority was that of the prospective Allegheny Academy site.”
 Elder F. L. Bland, who then pastored the Ebenezer SDA Church in Philadelphia, reported his members put down $1,500 in two weeks.
 (These were considered huge sums in those days.)
 The slogan for the field became: “Heed the call; A school by fall!”

 The loyal constituency rallied, raised the money and the deal was closed.
 On Friday, December 14, 1945, the officers of the conference signed for the purchase of this property at $46,000.
 And thus was the first mighty accomplishment in the establishing of today’s Pine Forge Academy.

 Pine Forge in the News

 The Reading Eagle Newspaper often covered the early developments of Pine Forge Academy.
-Take a peek into the past and check out this August 1946 article describing some of the early plans for the buildings on the historic property.
+Take a peek into the past and view this article from August 1946 describing some of the early plans for the buildings on the historic property.